VeinDevTtv/vein-blackmarket/README.md

 ## Dependencies

-- QBCore Framework
+- QBCore Framework OR QBox Framework
 - Latest FiveM build

+## Framework Support

+This resource supports both QBCore and QBox frameworks.
+To select your framework:

+1. Open `config/config.lua`
+2. Set `Config.Framework` to either "qbcore" or "qbox"
+3. Restart the resource

 ## Credits

-Created by Vein
+Created by Your Organization/Name

 ## License